SamiPerttu/fundsp/README.md

 - Make the syntax usable even to people with no prior exposure to programming.
   Type annotations should not be needed, or if they are, they should be minimized.

-In the environment, applicable generators are deterministic pseudorandom phase by default.
+In the environment, applicable generators are deterministic pseudorandom phase.
+This means that `noise() | noise()` is a stereo noise source, for example.

 ## Operators